 With his previews for the National Hunt campaign now all taken care of, Seymour Biz is able to give full attention to Saturday’s card at Cheltenham.
 He fancies Neil Mulholland’s inmate to lock-up victory. in the BetVictor Gold Cup Handicap Chase.
+You can find all recent UK horse racing analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 The television cameras are at Prestbury Park this week along with a couple of races on the all-weather at Lingfield.
 The jumps are really up and running now, there’s a crispness in the air and some give underfoot.
 Be careful of horses that are just out for a run to increase their fitness in preparation for bigger races later in the season.
 That said, there is some major prize money on offer this week at Cheltenham which is the first major meeting of the season so I think everyone will be out to try to claim victory.
 Just be careful of seasonal debutants who have not yet reached anything like their peak which their trainers hope will come here at Prestbury Park in March.
 So here are my thoughts for the meeting on Saturday.